-Unlike FHA loans, Fannie Mae Multi-Family Mortgage Guidelines allow for investment property financing on two-to-four unit multi-family homes.
-Investment property down payment requirements on 2 to 4 unit investment homes require a 25% down payment and/or 75% LTV.
+Unlike FHA loans, Fannie Mae Multi-Family Mortgage Guidelines allow investment property financing on two-to-four-unit multi-family homes.
+Property down payment requirements on 2 to 4-unit investment homes require a 25% down payment or 75% LTV.

 Fannie Mae Multi-Family Mortgage Guidelines on Refinancing

 Refinance Conventional Guidelines on 2-unit properties for rate and term refinancing loan to value is 85% LTV.
 Rate and term refinance guidelines on conventional loans for primary three- to four-unit multi-family homes are 80% LTV.